dib-lab/khmer/sandbox/README.rst

 * assemstats3.py - print out assembly statistics
 * build-sparse-graph.py - code for building a sparse graph (by Camille Scott)
 * calc-best-assembly.py - calculate the "best assembly" - used in metagenome protocol
-* calc-error-profile.py - calculate a per-base "error profile" for shotgun sequencing data, w/o a reference.
-(Used/tested in `2014 paper on semi-streaming algorithms <https://github.com/ged-lab/2014-streaming/blob/master/>`__)
 * collect-variants.py - used in a `gist <https://gist.github.com/ctb/6eaef7971ea429ab348d>`__
 * extract-single-partition.py - extract all the sequences that belong to a specific partition, from a file with multiple partitions
 * fasta-to-abundance-hist.py - generate abundance of k-mers by position within reads; use with abundance-hist-by-position.py